 - Like your missing limb is still there, or is in a funny position

 - Like your missing limb is getting shorter (telescoping)

 What to Expect

 These feeling slowly get weaker and weaker.
 You should also feel them less often.
 They may not ever go away completely.

 Pain in the missing part of the arm or leg is called phantom pain.
 You may feel:

 - Cramping pain

 Some things may make phantom pain worse, such as:

 - Being too tired

-- Putting too much pressure on the part of the arm or leg that is still there
+- Putting too much pressure on the stump or parts of the arm or leg that are still there

 - Changes in the weather